 Story points are the most popular method of estimating an Agile project.
-In this blog, you will learn what story points are, how they are estimated and how they compare to the traditional methods of estimating using hours.
+In this blog, you will learn what story points are, an overview of story point estimation, ways to estimate story points along with common mistakes to avoid, how they compare to the traditional methods of estimating using hours, and user stories examples.

 Quite often, we find ourselves in a situation where we need to carry out a rough and ready calculation of something.
 Say you’ve woken up late and need to get to work on time as you have an important meeting in the morning.
 You could take route A, which is longer but has less traffic, or you could choose route B, where the traffic is much more but it is several miles shorter.
 Or there’s route C, the middle path.
 Factor in the day of the week, time of day, and the weather—and you have any number of variable parameters that will contribute to whether you make it to that meeting on time or not!